RimChy/API-Project-Ecommerce-/README.md

 cd
 git clone https://github.com/RimChy/API-Project-Ecommerce-.git
 ```
-This is to download <a href="https://github.com/RimChy/API-Project-Ecommerce-">this project</a>.
-Now open the _project folder_ and go to _'server'_ directory.
-Then install the following dependencies to run the project.
+Now, <a href="https://github.com/RimChy/API-Project-Ecommerce-">this repository</a> will be downloaded.
+Open the _project folder_ and go to _'server'_ directory.
+Then install the following dependencies to finally run the project.
 ```
 cd server
 npm install